sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: DumpInfo(all_info, comp_info, filename)

-   initializes an information dump object of a group of particles with system information, information computation, and output file name.
+   The constructor of an information dump object of a group of particles.

    :param AllInfo all_info: The system information.
    :param ComputeInfo comp_info: The object of calculation of collective information.